SteffLD50/kupujem-prodajem/README.md

 It's a solo project, and it's still a work in progress.

 I am a long-term user of the site [KupujemProdajem](https://novi.kupujemprodajem.com/).
 Since I'm posting and reposting about 30 ads every month, I decided to make the whole process easier for myself with the help of test automation.
 While manually posting 30 ads, it took me more than one hour to complete the process.
 It was a draining and boring process...
-Now, it's all done in about 20 minutes, and on the plus side, I can play my bass or chill with the book while the ads are posted by themself.
+Now, it's all done in about 15 minutes, and on the plus side, I can just seat and watch while the ads are posted by themself.

 The purpose of this project is to learn and gain new experiences without gaining any money.
 I'm still looking for ways to speed up the whole process.
 Feel free to contact me and give me some feedback.

 ## How Ads Work on KupujemProdajem?

 The validity period of a standard ad (without any paid promotion or KP Obnavljač) is 30 days.
-Soon as this period ends the ad will be automatically deleted.
-On a monthly basis, 30 ads can be placed for free, everything above has to be paid.
+After 30 days the ad will be automatically deleted.
+On a monthly basis, 30 ads can be placed for free, everything above that has to be paid.

 ## Technologies